Mathematics, Statistics & Geometry

 A frustum is what happens when you take a standard cone (or pyramid) and slice the top tip off perfectly parallel to the base.
 A standard coffee cup or a lampshade is a perfect example of a conical frustum.

-Because the walls are slanted, the radius is constantly shrinking as you go up.
-The (R² + Rr + r²) part of the formula mathematically averages out this continuous geometric shrinkage.
+The formula mathematically accounts for the slanted walls, which cause the radius to constantly shrink as you go up.
+The (R² + Rr + r²) portion averages out this continuous geometric taper.

-If R and r are equal, the slanted walls become perfectly straight.
-The object mathematically stops being a frustum and becomes a perfect Cylinder.
-The formula collapses perfectly into the cylinder volume formula.
+When the top and bottom radii are equal, the walls become perfectly vertical.
+The object ceases to be a frustum and becomes a perfect cylinder, and the formula simplifies exactly to the standard cylinder volume equation.

-If the top radius (r) shrinks to exactly 0, the flat top becomes a sharp point.
-The object becomes a perfect Cone, and the formula instantly simplifies into the standard cone volume formula.
+If the top radius (r) is exactly 0, the top forms a sharp point.
+The object becomes a perfect cone, and the formula instantly simplifies into the standard cone volume equation.

-No. This specific calculator uses Pi (π) and is explicitly designed for Conical frustums (circular bases).
-A pyramid frustum (square bases) requires a slightly different algebraic formula.
+No. This specific formula utilizes Pi (π) and is explicitly designed for conical frustums with circular bases.
+A pyramid frustum (with square or rectangular bases) requires a different algebraic formula.